The knot releases.

 Locate the Source

 Where you feel the pain is not always where the problem starts.
-Trigger points refer pain to other areas, which is why the spot that hurts often isn't the spot that needs treatment.
-We identify the referral pattern to find what's actually generating the pain.
+Trigger points refer pain to other areas, so we identify the referral pattern to find what's actually generating it.

 02